 How to Proofread a Case Study or White Paper

 Short-form content is the focus of discussion for many businesses and authors.
 Web copy, social media, and more require short and punchy content to capture attention and deliver messages.
-However, not all ideas can be subject to this level of compression.
+However, not all ideas can be subjected to this level of compression.
 Long-form content like white papers and case studies are required when exploring incredibly complex ideas.

 What’s the difference between a white paper and a case study?